Image by NiseriN from iStock

 Impact

-As discussed in the Architects as Superglue, the architect’s impact should be measured as a benefit for the business.
+As discussed in the Impact section, the architect’s work should be measured as a benefit for the business.
 Architects need to ensure that what they are making profits the company.
 As an architect, you need to show the following impact traits:

 • You accomplish significant amounts of important work